 pywaterinfo

-Python package to download time series data from waterinfo.be.
+Python package to download time series data from waterinfo.be and hydrometrie.wallonie.be.

 Description

-pywaterinfo facilitates access to waterinfo.be, a website managed by the Flanders Environment Agency (VMM) and Flanders Hydraulics Research.
-The website provides access to real-time water and weather related environmental variables for Flanders (Belgium), such as rainfall, air pressure, discharge, and water level.
-The package provides functions to search for stations and variables, and download time series.
+pywaterinfo facilitates access to waterinfo.be, a website managed by the Flanders Environment Agency (VMM) in combination with Flanders Hydraulics Research and L’hydrométrie en Wallonie managed by Service public de Wallonie.
+The websites provide access to real-time water and weather related environmental variables for Flanders and Wallonia respectively (Belgium), such as rainfall, air pressure, discharge, and water level.
+The package provides functions to search for stations and variables, and to download time series and raster data.

 Installation